Department of Earth and Space Sciences

 Field investigations of selected country's physical environments focusing on geology and natural resources in relationship to cultural traditions, lifestyle and sustainability.
 Case studies of human adaptation to local and global environmental challenges will be considered.
 Two hours of lecture and two hours of lab.

-Pre / Co requisites: ESS 348 requires prerequisite ESS 101 or ESS 102 or permission of instructor.
+ESS 348 Prerequisite: Successful completion of ESS 101 or ESS 102 or permission of instructor, with minimum grades of D-.

 ESS 355.
 Intermediate Astronomy.
 3 Credits.